The 10 Best Headphone Stands in the Market (Nov 2019)

-Mounts, on the other hand, usually stick to the edge or bottom of a table with adhesive or (rarely) screws, such as this example from Anchor:
+Mounts, on the other hand, usually stick to the edge or bottom of a table with adhesive or (rarely) screws, such as The Anchor stand we covered above.

 In the next section, I’ll briefly cover what you should look for when buying headphone stands.